AzeHie/bike-app/PROJECT LOG.md

 27.4.
 Backend:
   - Added logic to calc avg distances of started and ended journeys from the station (for single station view usage).
 Somehow it didn't work out with mongoDB query which I should do for sure, but in this case I implemented another solution.

+Frotend:
+  - Working with single station view.
+Added average distances of journeys from/to the station.
+Moved station data and journey data fetching to the different functions (and different components) => station data is loaded before journey data (of specific station).
+As the result station details is rendered on the screen at first, and "loading.." text is shown on journey details for the user until journey data is loaded too.